BennoLossin/sHoTT/src/simplicial-hott/15-2-LARI-adjunctions-are-initial-sections.rzk.md

   ( tmpp-eq a)

 #def is-initial-section-is-transposing-LARI-adj
-  uses (is-LARI-f-u adj is-rezk-A f funext extext TODO is-iso-arrow-nat-trans-is-iso-arrow-boundary) : is-initial-section A (fib B A u) section-is-transposing-LARI-adj :=
+  uses (is-LARI-f-u adj is-rezk-A f funext extext is-iso-arrow-nat-trans-is-iso-arrow-boundary) : is-initial-section A (fib B A u) section-is-transposing-LARI-adj :=
   \ a → is-initial-is-full-emb-is-initial (fib B A u a) (Σ (b : B) , hom B (f a) b)